About Hidden Facts and Non-Printing Sections

 For example, your report might include a Strategic Report.
 You are required to specify that it’s true that a Strategic Report is included, which you do in the non-printing section.

 After adding hidden facts to the non-printing section, you can tag them with XBRL concepts and dates.

 Turn on XBRL and make sure you tag the original facts in the primary document first with concepts and dates.

 If the hidden fact uses the same concept as the original fact, use the copy and paste option.
 Find the fact in the print section of the document that you need to tag as a hidden fact in the non-printing section.
-Click the fact to open the XBRL Detail Tagging dialogue box.
+Click the fact to open the XBRL Detail Tagging dialog box.
 Then click the Copy XBRL button to copy the XBRL tag for that fact.

 Now go to the non-printing section for that fact.
-Click the hidden fact to open the XBRL Detail Tagging dialogue box, then click the Paste XBRL button to apply the copied XBRL tag to the hidden fact.
+Click the hidden fact to open the XBRL Detail Tagging dialog box, then click the Paste XBRL button to apply the copied XBRL tag to the hidden fact.